kurokida/jsQUEST/docs/index.md

 # Stimulus intensity

-Before beggining the experiment, the experimenter needs to determine what the intensity of the stimulus is.
-For example, it could be the luminance/color contrast, size, length, or number of dots.
-If you are interested in the Müller-Lyer illusion, the stimulus intensity might be the ratio of the two lines.
+Before beggining an experiment, the experimenter needs to determine what the intensity of the stimulus is.
+For example, it could be the luminance, color, size, length, spatial/temporal frequency, or number of dots.
 The experimenter is free to determine the intensity of the stimulus as long as it is considered to fit the psychophysical function.

 # Threshold criterion expressed as probability (pThreshold)